why Syneos Health Inc. [SYNH] is a Good Choice for Investors After New Price Target of $96.50

 Syneos Health® (Nasdaq:SYNH), the only fully integrated biopharmaceutical solutions organization, expanded its Decentralized Clinical Trial capabilities to include a dedicated Decentralized Clinical Trials Site Advocacy Group, continuing the momentum for Decentralized Solutions demonstrated by the recent acquisition of Illingworth Research Group to move clinical trials closer to the patient.

-The stocks have a year to date performance of 31.35 percent and weekly performance of 5.29 percent.
-The stock has been moved at 33.27 percent over the last six months.
-The stock has performed 2.19 percent around the most recent 30 days and changed 17.98 percent over the most recent 3-months.
+Syneos Health Inc. stock has also gained 3.24% of its value over the past 7 days.
+However, SYNH stock has inclined by 15.59% in the 3 months of the year.
+Over the past six months meanwhile, it has gained 31.70% and gained 30.79% year-on date.

-If compared to the average trading volume of 1.21M shares, SYNH reached to a volume of 1661123 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+The market cap for SYNH stock reached $9.02 billion, with 104.27 million shares outstanding and 61.25 million shares in the current float.
+Compared to the average trading volume of 1.22M shares, SYNH reached a trading volume of 886526 in the most recent trading day, which is why market watchdogs consider the stock to be active.

 Here’s what leading stock market gurus have to say about Syneos Health Inc. [SYNH]: